plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 ### What is Python, and how is it different from other programming languages?

-**Answer:** Python is a high-level, interpreted programming language known for its _readability_ and _simplicity_.
+**Answer:** Python is a high-level, interpreted programming language known for its <ins>readability</ins> and <ins>simplicity</ins>.
 It emphasizes code readability and allows programmers to express concepts in fewer lines of code than might be possible in languages such as C++ or Java.
-Its design philosophy focuses on code readability, and its syntax allows programmers to express concepts in fewer lines of code than languages like C++ or Java. _Python supports multiple programming paradigms, including procedural, object-oriented, and functional programming._
+Its design philosophy focuses on code readability, and its syntax allows programmers to express concepts in fewer lines of code than languages like C++ or Java. <ins>Python supports multiple programming paradigms, including procedural, object-oriented, and functional programming.</ins>

 ### Explain the differences between Python 2 and Python 3.